oaripay/ebsi-core-services/contracts/admin-scripts/README.md

 In order to run non-npm tasks for tool within the project and not part of `package.json` scripts, change directory to the current project and run commands directly without `nx` prefix.

-To verify the accounts that will be used by hardhat
+To verify the accounts that will be used by hardhat:

 ```sh
 yarn hardhat accounts
 ```

-To verify the chainId that will be used by hardhat
+To verify the chainId that will be used by hardhat:

 ```sh
 yarn hardhat --network local chainId
 ```

-To get the lastest block number on the specified network
+To get the lastest block number on the specified network:

 ```sh
 yarn hardhat --network local blockNumber
 ```

-To get some inforamtion about a transaction
+To get some inforamtion about a transaction:

 ```sh
 yarn hardhat --network local tx --hash 0xd0f11a38650c987063b689b5384ae17e6506fbd179e50e47a84111695331302ds
 ```

-for the complete list of available tasks run
+List all available tasks:

 ```sh
 yarn hardhat